lexandro/PetOfTheDay/README.md

 The purpose of this application is to implement a Pet Of The Day demo app with the following functions:

 TODO:
-- update Gallery layout (showing items from top-down
+- upload taken picture via RESTful service with user name
+- get picture for upload from the existing gallery
 - refresh of Gallery with swipe down
 - submit vote with user name
-- pressing back on Vote fragment going back to Gallery
 - get push notification about the actual picture to see other users' votes
-- upload stored picture via RESTful service with user name
-- take a picture with camera and store

 DONE:
 - setup basic layout (main, navigation drawer, gallery, upload, vote)